Color in photography composition made easy with the color wheel

 Color schemes in photography

-While there are a number of color schemes, and you can get really involved with color theory and color schemes, the three basic color schemes that we’ll touch on are:
+There are a number of color schemes, and you can get really involved with color theory and color schemes.
+Today we’ll touch on four basic color schemes commonly used in photography:

 1. Complementary colors in photography